ncss-tech/SoilTaxonomy/README.md

 ## Static Databases

-The `./inst/extdata` folder (formerly `./databases`) of this repository contains a variety of assets related to taxonomic and map unit concepts within the U.S. Soil Survey Geographic Database (SSURGO).
-The static data products in this repository include:
+The `./inst/extdata` folder (formerly `./databases`) of the GitHub repository formerly contained data tables related to taxonomic and map unit concepts within the U.S. Soil Survey Geographic Database (SSURGO).

+Including:
  - Statistics on taxonomic subgroups, family-level components, and soil series.
  - MLRA Overlap tables for series, national map unit symbols and map unit keys.
  - Summaries of KSSL records per series as well as geomorphic position, parent material origin and kind.

-**NOTICE:** In the near future, these products may (depending on their data requirements) be:

- 1. Converted to internal (R package) data sets in `SoilTaxonomy`, or possibly a new "data" package
- 2. Routinely generated and provided via [SoilKnowledgeBase](https://github.com/ncss-tech/SoilKnowledgeBase)
- 3. Provided via a new API (from SoilWeb or ?)

-They will after that point be removed from this repository.
+These tables have been moved to a dedicated repository called [SoilWeb-data](https://github.com/ncss-tech/SoilWeb-data).

 ## Visualize and Extend with `data.tree`